Christian prayer beads have been used for thousands of years by people of many different faiths to connect with God.

 Catholic Rosary

 A complete Catholic rosary consists of five decades, or groups of ten beads, separated by larger beads.
 It also includes a crucifix and a final group of five beads.
 The final tally, including the crucifix, is fifty-nine beads.
-Some Catholics prefer to wear rings or bracelets that have only a decade.
+Some Catholics prefer to wear rings or bracelets that have only been around for a decade.
 This kind features a bigger bead or a tiny cross called the chaplet.

 The standard Protestant rosary has 34 beads.
 It consists of four strands of seven separated by larger beads, two beads leading up to the pendant, and the prayer bead itself.